Direct School Admission – Junior Colleges (DSA-JC) JC1 and Equivalent Level

 - Students should consider carefully before accepting an offer.
 Students who wish to withdraw from DSA-JC Exercise must do so before the end of the withdrawal period.

-- Students who accept more than one direct school admission (DSA-JC and/or DPA) offer will be disqualified from DSA-JC and DPA Exercises.
+- Students who accept more than one direct school admission [DSA-JC and/or Early Admissions Exercise (EAE)] offer will be disqualified from the DSA-JC Exercise and EAE, unless they cancel either of their offers before the end of the Acceptance Stage.